kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 To enable, add the annotation `nginx.ingress.kubernetes.io/auth-tls-secret: namespace/secretName`.
 This secret must have a file named `ca.crt` containing the full Certificate Authority chain `ca.crt` that is enabled to authenticate against this Ingress.

-You can further customize client certificate authentication and behaviour with these annotations:
+You can further customize client certificate authentication and behavior with these annotations:

 * `nginx.ingress.kubernetes.io/auth-tls-verify-depth`: The validation depth between the provided client certificate and the Certification Authority chain. (default: 1)
 * `nginx.ingress.kubernetes.io/auth-tls-verify-client`: Enables verification of client certificates.
 Possible values are: